Effect on Fracture Pressure by adding Iron-Based and Calcium-Based Nanoparticles to a Nonaqueous Drilling Fluid for Permeable Formations

 This paper presents a comprehensive experimental evaluation to investigate the effects of adding iron-based and calcium-based nanoparticles (NPs) to nonaqueous drilling fluids (NAFs) as a fluid loss additive and for wellbore strengthening applications in permeable formations.
 API standard high-pressure-high-temperature (HPHT) filter press in conjunction with ceramic disks is used to quantify fluid loss reduction.
 Hydraulic fracturing experiments are carried out to measure fracturing and re-opening pressures.
 A significant enhancement in both filtration and strengthening was achieved by means of in situ prepared NPs.
 Our results demonstrate that filtration reduction is essential for successful wellbore strengthening; however, excessive reduction could affect the strengthening negatively.

-O. M. Contreras et al., "Effect on Fracture Pressure by adding Iron-Based and Calcium-Based Nanoparticles to a Nonaqueous Drilling Fluid for Permeable Formations," Journal of Energy Resources Technology, Transactions of the ASME, vol. 138, no. 3, American Society of Mechanical Engineers (ASME), May 2016.
+O. M. Contreras et al., "Effect on Fracture Pressure by adding Iron-Based and Calcium-Based Nanoparticles to a Nonaqueous Drilling Fluid for Permeable Formations," Journal of Energy Resources Technology, vol. 138, no. 3, American Society of Mechanical Engineers (ASME), May 2016.

 Geosciences and Geological and Petroleum Engineering